gritt/binary-tree-level-order-traversal-dojo/README.md

     6
     1 2 5 3 6 4

-Which ara arranged in the tree as:
+Which are arranged in the tree as:

      1
       \